 Caves.
 Not everyone’s a fan.
 If you are though, Yamaguchi boasts the longest in Japan, and it’s quite spectacular.
-The cave scene might be a bit of an underground movement, but with spelunking an option, the depths people will go to to reach them are ever-increasing.
+The cave scene might be a bit of an underground movement, but with spelunking an option, the depths people will go to to reach them are ever increasing.

 Once you’re in, there are certain highlighted spots along the trail including the Golden Pillar, Hundred Saucers and the Thousand Rice Fields.
-There are 23 other creatively names sites to see which are less impressive, but look out for the Rain Palace, Jellyfish Climbing a Waterfall and The Dragon’s Secret Passage.
-There is even a small extra trail you can climb for 300 yen which takes you higher up, with a great view of the caves.
+There are 23 other creatively names sites to see which are less impressive, but we suggest looking out for the Rain Palace, Jellyfish Climbing a Waterfall, and The Dragon’s Secret Passage.
+There is even a small extra trail you can climb for ¥300 which takes you higher up, with a great view of the caves.

-If you can’t get enough of caves, there are two more located in the Quasi-national park.
-Taishodo caves boasts sights such as ‘Entrance to Hell’ and the ‘Cattle Hiding Cave’ which you can explore.
-It is a vertical lime cavern with an upper level (Paradise Plaza) and a lower level, simply called ‘hell’.
+If you can’t get enough of caves, there are two more located in the Quasi-National Park.
+The Taishodo Cave boasts sights such as Entrance to Hell and the Cattle Hiding Cave, both of which you can explore.
+It is a vertical lime cavern with an upper level (Paradise Plaza) and a lower level, simply called Hell.

-If you make it out alive, you can venture to Kagekiyodo is a limestone cavern in which Heike Warlord Taira-no-kagekiyo hid after losing a battle.
+If you make it out alive, you can venture to Kagekiyodo, a limestone cavern in which Heike warlord Taira no Kagekiyo hid after losing a battle.
 The ceilings and walls are considered particularly beautiful as they are covered with coral fossils.
 You will be given a helmet and head torch and you can explore the cave yourself including a “hands-on” route where you can go exploring with a rental kit.